wholy.sh

 04

-Across continents and centuries, the instruction is identical: help others, and don't make a production out of it.
+Across continents and centuries, the instruction never changes: help others, and don't make it about you.
 The ego wants applause.
-The traditions say the quiet version is the real one.
+What matters doesn't require it.

 "When you give to the needy, do not let your left hand know what your right hand is doing."